arunanshub/WebBin/README.md

 - `zlib` compression of data
 - Custom expiration time of pastes, including "burn after read"
 - Paste titles and custom paste slugs
-- Support for all major SQL databases thanks to [SQLALchemy](https://github.com/sqlalchemy/sqlalchemy)
+- Support for all major SQL databases thanks to [SQLALchemy][sqlalchemy]
 - Schema protection using database migration scripts
 - Website security using strict CSP policy and CSRF tokens
 - support for running WebBin behind a proxy server (see [`config.py`](./config.py))